BojanJurca/Esp32_oscilloscope/README.md

 2. Open Esp32_oscilloscope.ino with Arduino IDE.

-3. Find and change YOUR-STA-SSID to your WiFi SSID and YOUR-STA-PASSWORD to your WiFi password.
+3. Find and change YOUR-STA-SSID to your WiFi SSID and YOUR-STA-PASSWORD in Esp32_servers_config.h file to your WiFi SSID and password.

-4. Oscilloscope uses FAT file system so select one of FATFS partition schemas (Tools | Partition scheme | ...).
+4. Oscilloscope uses LittleFS file system so select one of SPIFFS partition schemas (Tools | Partition scheme | ...).

 Some ESP32 boards do not have a flash disk.
-In this case just comment out the line #define FILE_SYSTEM  FILE_SYSTEM_FAT and ESP32 oscilloscope will use progmem instead of the file system to store the oscilloscope.html file.
+In this case just comment out the line #define FILE_SYSTEM FILE_SYSTEM_LITTLEFS and ESP32 oscilloscope will use progmem instead of the file system to store the oscilloscope.html file.

 5. Compile the sketch and run it on your ESP32 for the first time.
-Doing this, ESP32 flash memory will be formatted with the FAT file system.
+Doing this, ESP32 flash disk will be formatted with the LittleFS file system.
 WARNING: every information you have stored into ESP32s flash memory will be lost.

 6. FTP to your ESP32 (By using ftp command line utility or Windows explorer.
 User name and password are not required) and upload the following files to /var/www/html directory: